nextcloud/documentation/developer_manual/angular.rst

   // and bind the click listener

-All of the above split the html from the original HTML and its a pain to bind event listeners (yes, there's $.on(), but its slow).
+All of the above split the HTML from the original HTML and its hard to bind event listeners (yes, there's $.on(), but its slow).
 You are also in need of updating the DOM by hand.

-In contrast to the above solutions, Angular uses XML attributes to define the template logic, so your templates are written in using standard HTML.
-Every value that is written into the HTML is escaped to prevent XSS.
+In contrast to the above solutions, Angular uses XML attributes to define the template logic.
+This approach does not only good for your editor, but you're also less likely to create HTML errors.
+You can even validate the HTML.
+Furthermore, every value that is written into the HTML is escaped to prevent XSS.

-Angular uses Dependency Injection to glue the code together and is built to make testing easy (look at the examples in the official docs);
+Concerning testability: Angular uses Dependency Injection to glue the code together and it's easy to run your unittests(look at the examples in the official docs).
+Angular also ships with mocks for common areas like HTTP requests or logging.

 Thats how the code would look with Angular: